imad-npm/Collaborative-Filtering-Recommendation-System-in-PHP/README.md

 # Collaborative Filtering Recommendation System

 This project provides a PHP implementation of two common collaborative filtering techniques: **User-Based Collaborative Filtering** and **Item-Based Collaborative Filtering**.

-> This project is intended for demonstration and experimental purposes .
+It is intended for demonstration and experimental purposes .

 ## How to Use